An exhibition at Rosecliff, January 28 - May 7, 2017

 Satirists Orson Lowell and Charles Dana Gibson, noted illustrators from the Gilded Age into the early 20th century, created fashion-filled compositions that linked dress and witty social commentary.
 Their observations about people in society and their foibles were artfully represented in popular publications like The Saturday Evening Post, Ladies Home Journal, Vogue and LIFE magazine.

 Focusing on the life of “high society” in New York City, the artists joined a variety of prestigious organizations from which to garner inspiration for their impressive renderings.
 Their work invites the viewer to understand fashion as a vehicle for representing and interpreting societal ideals in the Gilded Age.

 (Published in LIFE Magazine August 13, 1914)

-The exhibition juxtaposes Lowell and Gibson illustrations with actual period costumes and accessories, displayed on mannequins or in cases, set up in “vignettes” adjacent to the illustrations.
+The exhibition juxtaposes about 50 Lowell and Gibson illustrations with actual period costumes and accessories, displayed on mannequins or in cases, set up in “vignettes” adjacent to the illustrations.
 This not only brings the illustrations, in effect, “to life” in three dimensions for the visitor; it also allows the visitor to see the historic clothing as part of a broader context of Gilded Age society in New York (so closely tied to that of Newport), as well as inherently beautiful artifacts in their own right.

 The exhibition comes to us courtesy of the Jean S. and Frederic A. Sharf Collection, the American Textile History Museum and the Lasell Fashion Collection & Lasell Archives.